Readify/madskillz/Consulting.md

 - I am an outspoken advocate of my team.
 They can trust me to be the first line of defence.
 - I know the buck stops with me.
 At the end of the day I am responsible for my team and the relationship with our client.
 - I actively track the progress of our team using agile project management techniques, keeping the goals of the project and our constraints front of mind.
 I make this information visible and transparent internally and externally to minimise 'surprises' and to facilitate early and pragmatic problem resolution.
-- I am proficient at scaling agile practices to lead multiple teams.
+- I have a track record of delivering successful projects by applying agile practices when leading teams.

 #### I am maturing as a driver for additional business opportunities.
 - I am looking for new opportunities with my current client.